Postgraduate; leading to a Master of Science (MSc)

 One year (12 months) full time

 A good 2.1 undergraduate Honours degree in business, marketing or a related subject from the UK or the equivalent international qualification.
-We also consider applicants who have majored in another subject but have a business or marketing minor.
+The University also considers applicants who have majored in another subject but have a business or marketing minor.
 Applicants with business experience are welcome, and we will take work experience into account in the evaluation of applications.

 If you studied your first degree outside the UK, see the international entry requirements.